JamesByers/Cluster-analysis-of-image-RGB-colors/README.md

 To view the animated GIF open it in a browser.

-I took the original "Newport_seafood" phot in Newport Oregon in Feb 2010.
+I took the original "Newport_seafood" photo in Newport Oregon in Feb 2010.